 Among other techniques, it also provides a sound support of Service Function Chaining (SFC) to simplify service composition.

-Multi-Site and multi-VIM support enables automated service delivery across multiple sites and VIMs.

 Policy-based closed-loop control with extended monitoring capabilities to assure services.

-Monitoring and data collection covers both VIM and VNF.
+Monitoring and data collection covers both VIM and xNF.
 Additionally, monitoring data (e.g. alarms) are evaluated and notified to consumers via Kafka bus.

 Auto-scaling, supported by the policy-based fault management, performance management to enable certain degree of zero-touch operation and automation.
+This includes scaling for native Kubernetes charms.

 Policy manager coordinated with LCM orchestrator to automate the horizontal scaling decision at a fine VDU granularity.

+Subscription management, to allow OSS to subscribe to LCM events by using a Python library, and to facilitate the integration of third party systems [i.176].
+Further information on these subscription management capabilities can be found in [i.176] and [i.y]

-A unified and model-driven northbound interface to control OSM system, aligned with ETSI GS NFV-SOL 005 [i.18] (RESTful protocols specification for the Os-Ma-nfvo Reference Point).
+A unified and model-driven northbound interface to control OSM system, compliant with ETSI GS NFV-SOL 005 [i.18] (RESTful protocols specification for the Os-Ma-nfvo Reference Point) for NS management.
+For network slice (subnet) LCM, this interface is extended with some additional capabilities.
+This provides a standardized mechanism that protects the investment of the integration efforts, as stated in [i.176].

 At the initial stage, the scope of OSM covers only some aspects (present some similarities) of the ZSM architectural vision, such as (E2E) network services and network slices orchestration, performance management, fault management, and service/data capability exposure.
 In addition, OSM has the similar goal as ZSM by making efforts towards automating slice and service provisioning.
 OSM will be extended to implement its goal with the inspiration of the current ZSM work.